Harmonic Clinical Trial

 About NSCLC and the Investigational New Drug, LP-300

-Harmonic™ trial’s investigational new drug, LP-300, works together with chemotherapy by interacting in the TK gene pathways, interrupting their activity to slow or prevent tumor growth and spread.
-LP-300 has not been approved by the US Food and Drug Administration.
+Harmonic™ trial’s investigational new drug, LP-300, works together with chemotherapy by interacting in the tyrosine kinase gene pathways, interrupting their activity to slow or prevent tumor growth and spread.
+LP-300 has been approved by the US Food and Drug Administration for Investigational use in this clinical trial.

 NSCLC presents differently in never smokers compared to smokers and is likely due to a higher percentage of genetic mutations in a family of cancer promoting genes called Tyrosine Kinases (TK).
 Changes in TK genes, such as EGFR, ALK, ROS and MET, can contribute to the development of healthy cells into cancer cells, leading to tumor formation and growth.

-You may be eligible for the trial if you are a never smoker but have NSCLC that has worsened despite taking a targeted therapy known as a TK inhibitor.
-You will not be eligible for the trial if you have taken chemotherapy or immunotherapy drugs.
+You may be eligible for the trial if you are a never smoker and your NSCLC has worsened despite taking a targeted therapy known as a tyrosine kinase inhibitor (TKI).
 You can find out more information on eligibility requirements here.

 Study sponsored by